model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 creating a `check` and a `replace` function which use `assert` and `assume` as described in the [user expersection](#user-experience) section.
 Both are attached via a `kanitool` attribute to the function which they are checking and replacing respectively.
+See also the [discussion](#rationale-and-alternatives) about why we decided to generate check and replace functions like this.

-The code generation in the macros is straightforward, save two features: `old` and the borrow checker.
+The code generation in the macros is straightforward, save two aspects: `old` and the borrow checker.

 The special `old` builtin function is implemented as an AST rewrite.
 Consider